Apple Fritter Waffle Donuts—Inexpensive and Sinfully Delicious!

-I see lots of delicious-looking things as I spend time cruising the Internet, searching, and researching.
+I see many delicious-looking things as I spend time searching the Internet, searching, and researching.
 But rarely if ever, do I come across something so compelling, appealing, and downright decadent that it stops me in my tracks and sends me flying to the kitchen to give it a try.
 I mean really, could there be anything more perfect than an Apple Fritter Waffle Donut?

 Admittedly, I may be late to the party on this one, but if you have never heard of such a thing—you’re in for the treat of a lifetime.

-Yes, I did make Apple Fritter Waffle Donuts.
+Yes, I made Apple Fritter Waffle Donuts.
 In fact, I’ve made this recipe four times in the past 30 days.
 I call it research.
 You know, honing my pastry skills.
 My family calls them delicious and please make some more!

-Before we get going here, if you have hopes of this being low-cal, gluten-free, vegan, low-carb dairy-free, Whole30 (did I miss anything?), let me dash those hope right upfront.
+Before we get going here, if you have hopes of this being low-cal, gluten-free, vegan, low-carb, dairy-free, Whole30 (did I miss anything?), let me dash those hopes right upfront.
 This is none of that.

-This not health food.
-AFWDs are a special treat, a Christmas morning breakfast indulgence.
-A lovely item alongside the best semi-homemade Cinnamon Rolls of all time.
+This is not health food.
+AFWDs are a special treat, a secret addition to your next camping trip; a Christmas morning breakfast indulgence.
+A lovely item alongside the best semi-homemade Cinnamon Rolls of all time, anytime!